masaki-takeda/dld/README.md

 ### 3.6 Measures against Out out memory

-If the memory of the first GPU is occupied by another processes, you may#or will can# get the error `RuntimeError: CUDA error: out of memory` even when you specify the GPU option `--gpu=1`.
+If the memory of the first GPU is occupied by another processes, you may get the error `RuntimeError: CUDA error: out of memory` even when you specify the GPU option `--gpu=1`.

 In such a case, the problem can be solved setting the environment variable `export export CUDA_VISIBLE_DEVICES=1` and specifying `--gpu=0`.

-(プログラム側からは2枚目のGPUのみが見えていて、これが1枚目のGPUとして見えるように指定している)
+(The program will recognize the second GPU as the first one.)

 ```shell
 $ export CUDA_VISIBLE_DEVICES=1